-Low levels of vitamin D during pregnancy has been shown to increase the risk for developing Type 1 diabetes in children .
+Low levels of vitamin D during pregnancy have been shown to increase the risk of developing Type 1 diabetes in children.
 Maintaining vitamin D levels throughout pregnancy may reduce the risk for gestational diabetes as well.

 Higher levels of insulin resistance have been found in those without adequate vitamin D in people without diabetes.
 Insulin resistance, or prediabetes, progresses slowly for years before Type 2 diabetes develops.

 Supplementing with vitamin D has been shown to preserve beta cell function.
 Beta cells are pancreatic cells that produce insulin.
 In its active form, calcitriol, vitamin D up-regulates (turns on) the genes that are responsible for telling the beta cells to make insulin.

 Maintaining ideal blood levels of vitamin D can improve insulin sensitivity and lower the risk for Type 2 diabetes.
 Those with Type 2 diabetes will find improved blood sugar control and may slow down the progression of the disease.